-Symbolism: Green and yellow are the colors used for the Military Police
+Symbolism: Green and yellow are the colors used for the Military Police Corps.

-Corps.
 Heraldically, the color black typifies constancy and fidelity, both necessary to orderly processes.
 The halberd through tradition connotes vigilance, and a star is emblematic of leadership and authority; together they represent the overall mission of the organization.
-The blades of the halberd refer to offensive and defensive capability, while
+The blades of the halberd refer to offensive and defensive capability, while the disc simulates a wheel connoting mobility.

 Constituted 3 April 1959 in the Army Reserve as Headquarters and Headquarters Detachment, 220th Military Police Group, and assigned to the Second United States Army.
 Activated 25 May 1959 at Washington, D.C.
 Location changed 23 July 1960 to Rockville, Maryland.
 Relieved 1 January 1966 from assignment to the Second United States Army and assigned to the First United States Army.
 Location changed 17 April 1970 to Gaithersburg, Maryland.
 Reorganized and redesignated 10 December 1971 as Headquarters and Headquarters Detachment, 220th Military Police Brigade.
 Reorganized and redesignated 16 April 1980 as Headquarters and Headquarters Company, 220th Military Police Brigade.
-Home Area: First United States Army in splendor from a wavy blue base all within a green border.